Specification-Guided Repair of Arithmetic Errors in Dafny Programs using LLMs: Implementation

 \section{Implementation}

 Our solution is implemented in C\# and extends the Dafny framework.
-The tool uses Dafny's existing abstract syntax tree (AST) and built-in verifier to perform fault localization and automated program repair by adding new APR components implemented in a folder named \texttt{APR}.
+The tool uses Dafny's existing abstract syntax tree (AST) and built-in verifier to perform fault localization and automated program repair.
 The core implementation is structured around two main components: \texttt{FaultLocalization} and \texttt{Repair}.